Lancers-itoh/stancoding/sample.md

 >i.e., Daily sales of a store can not be 50 trillion yen<br>

-When we can estimate that range of parameter *beta* is -5 to 5, we can specify prior distribution as  < br>
+When we can estimate that range of parameter *beta* is -5 to 5, we can specify prior distribution as

 >  *beta* ~ normal(0, 5);